lochsh/get-rusty/notes.md

 into the stack allocation represented by `v2`.
 This shallow copy does _not_ create a copy of the heap allocation containing the vector's actual data.

-If both `v` and `v2` both point to the same data, what happens if we change that data, as we do in the third line?
+If `v` and `v2` both point to the same data, what happens if we change that data, as we do in the third line?
 The vector object `v` would have out of date information about its data, and become invalid.
 We would have introduced a data race.

 To prevent this occurring, Rust enforces its rule of each value having _exactly